-Total expenses (including depreciation and amortization expense) for fiscal year 2011 were \$348.3 million, an increase of \$10.6 million or 3.1%, as compared to fiscal year 2010.
-The increase is primarily due to a \$6.4 million increase in operations and maintenance expense, a \$12.1 million increase in nonoperating interest expense as well as minor increases in the other expenses, offset by a \$15.5 million decrease in renewal and replacements expense.
-The increase in operations and maintenance was due to the increase in cost of sales related to transponders and an increase in overhead costs.
-The increase in nonoperating interest expense was primarily due to issuance of new revenue bonds in the latter part of fiscal year 2010.
-The decrease in renewals and replacements expense was primarily due to less resurfacing projects in fiscal year 2011 compared to fiscal year 2010.
+Total expenses (including depreciation and amortization expense) for fiscal year 2014 were \$364.0 million, a decrease of \$27.4 million compared to fiscal year 2013.
+The decrease is primarily due to a decrease in renewals and replacements and a continued decline in operations and maintenance costs achieved through a continued decline in labor costs and increased efficiencies in new maintenance contracts.
+Total expenses (including depreciation and amortization expense) for fiscal year 2013 were \$391.4 million, an increase of \$13.4 million compared to fiscal year 2012.
+The increase is primarily due to renewals and replacements and decrease in operations and maintenance expense.
 Since the System utilizes the modified approach for reporting infrastructure, it is required to maintain its infrastructure assets at certain levels.
 Fluctuations in expense levels from year to year will result based on management's assessment of needed System preservation.
-The infrastructure condition ratings were not affected by the reduction in renewal and replacements expenditures in fiscal year 2011.
+The overall infrastructure condition rating was not affected by the decrease in renewals and replacements expenses in fiscal year 2014.
 (See the required supplementary information included after the Notes to Financial Statements.)